 You may finally find the perfect name for your blog, but then realize it’s already taken.
 Try adding a little bit of color to it.
 Even better, add your blog brand color to it!

 If your blog brand colors are teal and gold, why not GoldCoffee.com or TealPen.com?

 I know some of these suggestions are a bit bizarre, but I’m just trying to get your gears turning in different directions.

 Idea #9: Keep It Short, Simple and Clean

 Just don’t pick a blog name that can be closely related to a taboo site.
 So the R-rated blog name I bought, oh golly, I need to make sure I don’t renew that every year!
 In my defense I had no idea it sounded taboo when I hit purchase.

 I hope those quick tips help you come up with an easy to spell, short and simple blog name.
 Go here if you’re stuck on what you should blog about, that’s a whole different topic!

 Don’t over think this part.
 Go with something that makes sense, and start blogging!
 That’s when the magic happens.

-Use this nifty little checker to see if your blog name is available!
+Use this super smart widget to see if your blog name available.